Go-to-Market & Growth

 Open-Source as Community Strategy

+Open-sourcing your core product creates contributors, advocates, and trust.
 The open-core model: the framework is open source; the hosted/enterprise version is paid.
-This is the model behind Supabase, PostHog, Cal.com, and dozens of successful developer businesses.
+Used by Supabase, PostHog, Cal.com.

 Feedback Loops

-Your community is your most valuable product research tool:
+Your community is your most valuable product research tool: public roadmap, beta testing, bug reports, feature request patterns.

 Key Takeaways